marble999/freshlygenerated/content/posts/Salmon-With-Thyme,-Lemon-Butter-and-Almonds.md

 1. Season the salmon with salt and pepper and arrange on a platter.
 Serve the salmon with the lemon butter.
 Serve the tuna fillets, too, on the side.

-1. For more cooking recipes, check out Times’ Food section
+1. For more cooking recipes, check out Times' Food section

-1.